Wondering what holistic development means and what you as a parent can do to support your child’s growth?

 This may seem a bit daunting, but simply think ‘It’s all about me!’

-Your child learning from within, to deal with the outside world and grow into a sociable, confident, caring human being appreciating the world around them.
+Your child learns from within, to deal with the outside world and grow into a sociable, confident, caring human being appreciating the world around them.

 In his book, ‘Oh the places you’ll go.’
 Dr Seuss wrote: